 La Barca is the sort of place you can enjoy authentic, organic Italian cuisine AND have your kids happily entertained for hours!
-This joint ticks all the boxes making it not only a fab place for the kiddos, but also a parent’s happy place.
-Think bouncy castle, trampoline, playroom filled with toys, and educational cartoons on the TV.
-And on weekends they really up-the-ante with a water slide (and complimentary towels to dry off tiny diners!).
+This joint ticks all the boxes, making it not only a fab place for the kiddos, but also a parent’s happy place.
+Think bouncy castle, trampoline, playroom filled with toys and educational cartoons on the TV.
+Plus on weekends they really up the ante with a water slide (and complimentary towels to dry off tiny diners!).
 Get.
 Us.
 There.
 Now.

 The Vineyard at HortPark

-The Vineyard at HortPark is more of a sophisticated adults venue mid-week, but come the weekend it is a veritable kiddie utopia, complete with bouncy castle, bowling, balloon sculpting, and archery zone.
+The Vineyard at HortPark is more of a sophisticated adults venue midweek, but come the weekend it’s a veritable kiddie utopia, complete with bouncy castle, bowling, balloon sculpting and archery zone.
 All this in a stunning setting – sounds pretty good to us!
 The French-Italian menu is delish, and with weekend brunch options starting from $8, you really can’t go wrong!

 Timbre @ Gillman

 Timbre @ Gillman is known not only for its sprawling green expanse, live music, and child-centric menu, but also for its cracking Super Social Saturday BBQ.
 Head down at 4pm ona Saturday afternoon and prepare for a carnival of craft, face painting, acrobatics on the bouncy castle, dancing and delectable grilled meats.
 You’ll also feel like you’re off the beaten track at the Gillman Barracks enclave.
 It’s the perfect place to meet a group of families for the afternoon (we just went to a very fitting farewell party there for good friends).
 Watch the website for monthly themes like superheroes and nerf gun wars.
 This is our kids’ top pick – maybe it’s something to do with the fact that the live band takes requests!